tylim88/Firelord/README.md

 ✋🏻 Not only it safeguards your types, but it also stops you from making any incorrect implementation(use the wrapper incorrectly).

-💥 Even Firestore Field Value(serverTimestamp, arrayRemove, arrayUnion and increment) is typed, no more terror!
+💥 Even the seemly untyped-able Firestore Field Value(serverTimestamp, arrayRemove, arrayUnion and increment) is taken care of, EVERYTHING is typed, NO TYPE IS LEFT BEHIND!!

 ✨ Api closely resemble firestore API, low learning curve.

+🌈 Strictly onetime setup per document.
+Once configured, you are ready, no more confusing setup in the future, simplicity at its finest.

 🐉 Zero dependencies.